-Ignacio was born and raised in Roswell, New Mexico, to Mexican parents from Durango, Mexico.
-His interest in colonial Latin America was awakened in college amid a personal quest to better understand his own history and identity.
-As a scholar he is devoted to helping students achieve success in their professional lives and is always willing to spend time with students who are engaged in their own personal journeys for identity.
+Ignacio was born and raised in Roswell, New Mexico, to Mexican parents from Durango, México.
+His interest in colonial Latin America was awakened while in college amid a personal quest to better understand his own history and identity.
+As a scholar, he is devoted to helping students achieve success in their professional lives and is always willing to spend time with students who are engaged in their own personal journeys for identity.

 Ignacio is deeply devoted to his craft as a historian.
 However, when he succeeds in finding time to get out of the office, he enjoys working out, playing racquetball, and spending time with his family.